zbaker94/Obsidian-Coding/Scratch Pad/Wave Function Collapse Scheduling.md

 	- Number of employees needed for shift

 ## Process
+1. Based on shift creation rules, generate empty shifts for an arbitrary span of time (days?)
-1. Fill each shift with every employee that is available for the shift and rank their desirability on that shift (skills, rules, availability weight, etc.)
+2. Fill each shift with every employee that is available for the shift and rank their desirability on that shift (skills, rules, availability weight, etc.)
-2. for the length of the list of shifts
+3. for the length of the list of shifts
 	1. Choose a random shift
 		1. if list of possible employees is < needed for the shift
 			1. if this is the first iteration